-be the exact solution.
-The two sub-systems of linear equations involved are solved in the way if $A{\bm x}_{*} = {\bm b}$, then ${\bm x}_{*} = A^{-1}{\bm b}$.
-Moreover, if the two sub-systems of linear equations involved in the Picard-CSCS and the nonlinear CSCS-like iteration methods are solved by making use of the method presented in \cite{MKCO} and using parallel computing, the numerical results of the Picard-CSCS and the nonlinear CSCS-like iteration methods must be better.
+is the exact solution.
+The two sub-systems of linear equations involved are solved in the way if $A{\bm x}^{*} = {\bm b}$, then ${\bm x}^{*} = A^{-1}{\bm b}$.
+Moreover, if the two sub-systems of linear equations involved in the Picard-CSCS and the nonlinear CSCS-like iteration methods are solved by exploiting the method introduced in \cite{MKCO} and using parallel computing, numerical performances of the Picard-CSCS and the nonlinear CSCS-like iteration methods should become better.